Cecilapp/theme-podcast/README.md

 # Cecil component theme: Podcast

-> The _Podcast_ component theme for [Cecil](https://cecil.app) provide templates to publish an audio show on the web.
+The _Podcast_ component theme for [Cecil](https://cecil.app) provide templates to publish an audio show on the web:

-- a RSS output for the `episodes` section (with a style sheet)
+1. a RSS output for the `episodes` section (with a style sheet)
-- a HTML audio player with resume feature and [Media Session API](https://developer.mozilla.org/docs/Web/API/Media_Session_API) support
+2. a HTML audio player with resume feature and [Media Session API](https://developer.mozilla.org/docs/Web/API/Media_Session_API) support
-- a generic cover image

 ## Installation